Major damage to Alabama mobile home park amid tropical storm | Science-Environment

 Authorities in Alabama say a suspected tornado spurred by Tropical Storm Claudette demolished or badly damaged at least 50 homes in a small town just north of the Florida border.

-Sheriff Heath Jackson in Escambia County said a suspected tornado "pretty much levelled" a mobile home park, toppled trees onto houses and ripped the roof off of a high school gym.
-Most of the damage was done in or near the towns of Brewton and East Brewton, about 48 miles (about 77 kilometres) north of Pensacola, Florida.
+Sheriff Heath Jackson in Escambia County said a suspected tornado “pretty much leveled” a mobile home park, toppled trees onto houses and ripped the roof off of a high school gym.
+Most of the damage was done in or near the towns of Brewton and East Brewton, about 77 kilometers north of Pensacola, Florida.

-Damage from the storm was also felt in north Florida, where winds - in some cases reaching 85 mph (137 kph) - caused an 18-wheeler to flip on its side.
-The National Hurricane Center declared Claudette organized enough to qualify as a named storm at 4 a.m.
-Saturday, well after the storm's centre of circulation had come ashore southwest of New Orleans.
-By Saturday afternoon, it was 80 miles (130 kilometres) north-northwest of Mobile, Alabama, with sustained winds of 40 mph (65 kph).
-It was moving north-northeast at 14 mph (22 kph).
-Most of the heavy weather was happening far to the north and east of the centre.
+Damage from the storm was also felt in north Florida, where winds - in some cases reaching 137 kph - caused an 18-wheeler to flip on its side.
+The National Hurricane Center declared Claudette organized enough to qualify as a named storm at 4 am Saturday, well after the storm's center of circulation had come ashore southwest of New Orleans.
+By Saturday afternoon, it was 130 kilometers north-northwest of Mobile, Alabama, with sustained winds of 65 kph.
+It was moving north-northeast at 22 kph.
+Most of the heavy weather was happening far to the north and east of the center.

 Early Saturday, the storm dumped flooding rains north of Lake Pontchartrain in Louisiana and along the Mississippi coast, inundating streets and, in some areas, pushing water into homes.
 Later, the storm was drenching the Florida panhandle and, well inland, a broad expanse of Alabama.
 The National Weather Service warned of possible tornadoes in north Florida and south Alabama.
 Parts of inland Mississippi and Georgia were getting heavy rain from Claudette as well.
 And even though the storm was weakening, the National Hurricane Center issued a tropical storm watch for parts of the North Carolina coast, which could feel the effects by Sunday night.
 The storm was forecast to cross into the Atlantic Ocean on Monday, and regain tropical storm strength over open water Tuesday.
 Residents of Pace, Florida, called 911 to report a possible twister that tore the roofs off two homes and damaged at least three others.